Does where you live affect your life insurance policy?

 Can your geographic location affect your life insurance premiums?

-While life insurance companies take mortality risks such as your medical history or a dangerous occupation into account when determining your life insurance premiums, the residential risk of life insurance isn’t a primary determining factor.
+Life insurance companies take certain mortality risks — such as your medical history or a dangerous occupation — into account when determining your life insurance premiums, but your geographic location isn’t one of those factors.

 You won’t be charged more if you live in a state prone to natural disasters or other risk factors.
-However, although your geographic location won’t earn you a higher risk classification or higher premiums, each state has its own legislature that impacts your policy.
+Although your geographic location won’t earn you higher premiums, each state has its own legislature that impacts your policy.

 How does local legislation impact your policy?